jon-heard/obsidian-inline-scripts/README.md

     - The command that failed
     - The error message provided by the shell

-The second, optional, parameter of runExternal is "failSilently".
-When failSilently is true and the command produces an error, runExternal still returns null, but the notification and console error are skipped.
+The second, optional, parameter of `runExternal(command, failSilently, dontFixSlashes)` is "failSilently".
+When failSilently is true and the command produces an error, runExternal still returns null, but no notification or console error are created.

 ### The working folder for commands
 runExternal always runs commands at the vault's root folder.
 This allows you to run scripts that are within the vault, meaning the scripts can be copied/synced as part of the vault.